umdenes100/MachineLearningPilot/README.md

 There are two functions in the Enes100 library.
 Those functions are described [here](https://enes100.umd.edu/libraries/enes100#ml_pred) on the Enes100.umd.edu website.
 For both of these functions to work, **you will need the script you wrote to be running**.
 Otherwise, your Jetson will not communicate.
 The `MLGetPrediction()` function will take a pic, send it to the Jetson, make use of your handler function, and return the category index to your Ardunio.
-The `MLCaptureTrainingImage(String label)` function will take a pic, send it to the Jetson, and store it in a folder with the name `label`.
+The `MLCaptureTrainingImage(const char *label)` function will take a pic, send it to the Jetson, and store it in a folder with the name `label`.
 The folders will be in the "Mission" folder on the Jetson.
+    1. A string literal (i.e. "cat", "dog") will satisfy the `const char *` parameter requirement. **The String object in Arduino will NOT satisfy this parameter. do NOT create a String object and try to pass to this function.
+Just use a literal or create a pointer.**

 ### Recommendations for Data Collection:
-1. Create an Ardunio file just contains a single `MLCaptureTrainingImage()` call, followed by a `while(1);` in the `loop()`.
+1. Create an Ardunio file just contains a single `MLCaptureTrainingImage(label)` call, followed by a `while(1);` in the `loop()`.
 This will send 1 image to the Jetson, then stop.
 To take another image, just press the reset button on your Arduino.
 Have someone else check on the Jetson that the image successfully saved.
 2. Save your work by downloading any files you modify from Jupyter Notebook to your personal device.
 You never know what can happen.
 3. For the Data Collection module, skip the part where you collect data yourself.
 If your folder names match your category names, the data should be ready to train when you finish running all cells.
 4. Test your model by saving the model as a .pth, and putting the path of the model file in the communications script you will write.